 I’m a twenty-something trying to be a twenty-something while managing my Type 1 Diabetes (T1D).
-I love barre, I frequent happy hours, I love being outside and I’m a student but I also have to check my Blood Glucose (BG) levels and inject insulin multiple times a day for all those yummy carbs out there.
-Oh by the way, I love food.
-I am pescatarian, meaning I eat fish but not poultry or red meat, but other than that, not much stands in between me and food.
-Except really, really spicy things but I’m working on that one.
+I love to hike and camp, I frequent happy hours, but I also have to check my Blood Glucose (BG) levels and inject insulin multiple times a day for all those yummy carbs out there.
+Oh, by the way, I love food.

-Balance is key on those days where I accept my Type 1 Diabetes.
+Balance is key on those days when I accept my Type 1 Diabetes.
 “Those days”?
-Why isn’t it everyday?
+Why isn’t it every day?
 It’s because I don’t have the answer to living a happy life with Type 1 Diabetes every. single. day There will still be bad days.
-But there’s also good days, and that is how balance works.
+But there are also good days, and that is how balance works.
 I try and find a balance on this platform, with recipes, travel round-ups, and revelations about my career as a Type 1 Diabetic!